 - Lochard Energy will provide funding to initiatives in one or more of the following priority areas that are aligned to Lochard Energy’s company values: The priority areas are:

 - Education which encompasses activities that support childhood, adult and indigenous specific education with a focus on STEM (science, technology, engineering and maths).

 - Health and wellbeing which encompasses all activities that support physical and mental health.

 - Community development prioritising the support for activities that enrich community life and enhance the social, environmental and economic sustainability of local communities.

 Minimum Criteria for Support

-All initiatives or organisations supported by our businesses must meet the following minimum criteria for support:
+All initiatives and organisations supported by our business, must meet the following minimum criteria:

-- Be reputable with a positive track record and solid governance
+- Are reputable with a positive track record and solid governance

 - Be secular and predominantly concerned with providing services to the community

 - Not be affiliated with a political party